Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-Copy and Paste the following Code into the Product Listing Report’s VBA Module:
+Copy and paste the following VBA code into the Products Listing report’s code module:

 Private Sub Report_Open(Cancel As Integer)